Lifting and restricting t-structures: introduction

 In general, t-structures play a fundamental role in understanding the structure of triangulated categories such as derived module categories.
 Following \cite{BBD}, every t-structure gives rise to an abelian category -- called the heart of the t-structure -- connected to the ambient triangulated category via a cohomological functor.
 In other words, every t-structure induces a cohomology theory on the ambient triangulated category.
 Nowadays, t-structures are prominently used in different branches of mathematics such as algebraic geometry, representation theory, category theory and topology.

 In particular, understanding bounded t-structures on the bounded derived category of finitely presented modules $D^b(\fpmod(A))$ over a finite dimensional algebra $A$ or on the bounded derived category of coherent sheaves on a smooth projective variety $\mathbb{X}$ is crucial for computing the space of Bridgeland stability conditions.
-In representation theory, bounded t-structures appear in the fundamental correspondences of Koenig and Yang \cite{KY} between t-structures, silting complexes, co-t-structures and simple minded collections.
+In representation theory, bounded t-structures appear in the fundamental correspondence with silting complexes, co-t-structures and simple minded collections (see \cite{KV,KY,RR}).
 Nevertheless, even for bounded derived categories of finite dimensional algebras, many questions are still open, in particular, when it comes to constructing t-structures explicitly.
 On the contrary, in the unbounded derived category of all modules $D(\Mod(A))$ over an arbitrary ring $A$, one can always generate a t-structure from any given set of objects \cite{AJS,SS}.

 In this paper, we explore for a coherent ring $A$ the interplay between t-structures in $D^b(\fpmod(A))$ and in $D(\Mod(A))$.
 We restrict ourselves to intermediate t-structures, sitting in an interval between shifts of the standard t-structure.
 Note that if $A$ is a finite dimensional algebra, a t-structure in $D^b(\fpmod(A))$ is intermediate if and only if it is bounded.